lorencerri/screeps/README.md

 - Couriers should act as transport belts
 - Couriers should evenly distribute energy between containers.
 When idle, they should find the closest highest filled, and the closest lowest filled, making them even.
+- Harvesters should run off the source, not off the creep

 **TODO**